Choosing a bicycle helmet to buy can be a tough decision these days.

-This may be the first helmet that is adjustable for aerodynamics and ventilation.
+This may be the first aero helmet that is adjustable for aerodynamics and ventilation.
 The Bullet 2.0 is outfitted with Lazer’s Airslide system.
 Burning up on a climb?

-POC Ventral Air
+POC Ventral Air SPIN

-The POC Ventral Air takes characteristics from its popular Octal and Ventral designs to give it enhanced ventilation and aerodynamics.
+The POC Ventral Air SPIN takes characteristics from its popular Octal and Ventral designs to give it enhanced ventilation and aerodynamics.

-The helmet is designed with channels that allow air to pass through as quickly and efficiently as possible at high or low speeds.
+It is designed with channels that allow air to pass through as quickly and efficiently as possible at high or low speeds.
 The result is optimal cooling for your noggin in a lightweight helmet.

 Giro Aether MIPS

-The folks at Giro have always been known as innovators when it comes to making lightweight and good looking bike helmets.
+The folks at Giro have always been known as innovators when it comes to making lightweight and good-looking bike helmets.

 Bell Z20 MIPS

-Their Float Fit Race retention system cradles your head in such a way that you’ll quickly forget it’s there, even if you’re suffering up the last climb of the day.
+Their Float Fit Race fit system cradles your head in such a way that you’ll quickly forget it’s there, even if you’re suffering up the last climb of the day.
 Speaking of climbing, you’ll be happy to know that their ventilation system works wonders even at low speeds.

 - Pros : Low profile and aero design.